particuleio/website/content/blog/thanos-monitoring.en.md

 [Prometheus
 federation](https://prometheus.io/docs/prometheus/latest/federation/) allow
-scraping prometheuses from prometheus, this solution works well when you are not scraping a lot of metrics.
-At scale, if the scrape duration of all your prometheus targets takes longer than the scrape interval, you might encounter some severe issues.
+scraping Prometheuses from Prometheus, this solution works well when you are not scraping a lot of metrics.
+At scale, if the scrape duration of all your Prometheus targets takes longer than the scrape interval, you might encounter some severe issues.

 ##### Prometheus remote write